earth6r/Analytics0001/README.md

     - error handle creating customers with the same email
     - fix the case where a new user cannot update a property type
     - simulate deposit button
+    - display all buyingProgress UID's
+    - create customer dialog needs a dropdown of property type

 # sendgrid stats
 curl -X GET \